mneedes/mos/README.md

 It is a work in progress and is intended for "fun personal projects."

-MOS was originally developed on a SGS-Thomson STM32F4Discovery and has also been tested on the STM32F767ZI Nucleo-144 board.
+MOS was originally developed on a SGS-Thomson STM32F4Discovery and has been tested on the STM32F767ZI Nucleo-144 and STM32L562 Discovery Kit.
 The HAL layer example should work immediately with the STM32F4Discovery or for similar boards with minimal modifications.

 Design Goals:
 * RTOS: Hard priorities and bounded execution